UNDER THE SKIN

 “The chains of habit are generally too small to be felt until they are too strong to be broken.”
 Samuel Johnson

-By the time we reach adulthood, our powers of interoception have lost some of their acuity.
+By the time we reach adulthood, interoceptive powers have lost some of their acuity.
 Much of what we do day-to-day has become habitual and unconscious as this allows us to live useful and productive lives.
 We eat because it’s lunchtime and not because we feel dizzy and close to passing out.
 We put on warm clothes in the winter without needing to walk outside naked every morning and do a quick temperature check.
 We don’t wait until we can’t physically keep our eyes open before we start getting ready for bed.
 This ain’t our first rodeo.

 Unfortunately, the cost of all this efficiency and automaticity is that our lives become smaller.
 We repeat the same behaviours day after day, closing off the possibility of serendipitous and unpredictable events and leaving ourselves vulnerable to bad habits and addictions.